 About Julia Mulligan

-Julia was elected North Yorkshire’s Police and Crime Commissioner in November 2012, and was re-elected in May 2016.
+Julia was elected North Yorkshire’s Police and Crime Commissioner on 15 November 2012, and was re-elected in May 2016.

 On 15 November 2018 Julia became the North Yorkshire Police, Fire & Crime Commissioner, taking over the governance of North Yorkshire Fire and Rescue Service.